Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: Conclusion

 \section{Conclusion}

-We propose a novel parallelized planning-acting multi-agent framework that significantly enhances the responsiveness and adaptability of LLM-based MAS in dynamic environments.
+We propose a novel parallelized planning-acting multi-agent framework that significantly enhances the responsiveness and adaptability of LLM-based MAS in dynamic environments like Minecraft.
 Our framework's dual-thread architecture with interruptible execution mechanism enables real-time interaction and continuous adaptation, overcoming the limitations of traditional serialized execution paradigms.
-The comprehensive skill library and automated task decomposition mechanism further improve efficiency and coordination as an engineering contribution.
-Through extensive experiments, our framework demonstrates superior performance in both collaborative and adversarial scenarios, and achieves more immediate human-agent interaction, highlighting its potential for broader applications.
+The comprehensive skill library and recursive task decomposition mechanism further improve efficiency and coordination as an engineering contribution.
+Experiments on our challenging benchmark tasks validate the effectiveness of our framework in diverse Minecraft scenarios.